publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schII/m__us_usc_t19_s3332.md

             (A)

-             for each material used by the producer listed in Annex 403.2 of the Agreement, whether or not produced by the producer, at the choice of the producer and determined in accordance with subsection (b) of this section, either—
+             for each material used by the producer listed in Annex 403.2 of the Agreement, whether or not produced by the producer, at the choice of the producer and determined in accordance with subsection (b), either—

                 (i) the value of such material that is nonoriginating, or

                 (ii) the value of nonoriginating materials used in the production of such material; and

-            (B) the value of any other nonoriginating material used by the producer that is not listed in Annex 403.2 of the Agreement determined in accordance with subsection (b) of this section.
+            (B) the value of any other nonoriginating material used by the producer that is not listed in Annex 403.2 of the Agreement determined in accordance with subsection (b).

         (3) __Averaging permitted__